 To really win in the farming world, you have to experiment - be open to innovation, comfortable with trial and error, curious about doting on all the details of each change you make to the process.
 There are about a million variables each season, and you’re on the playing field with all of them.
 I think it’s about a balance of meticulous management and flowing with the fun of the one constant - change.

 Luis Minas, our new partner farmer in Antigua, has got that experimental spirit.
-Lucky for him - and us! - his processing and roaster partner Leo has got it too.
+And lucky for him - and us - his processing and roaster partner Leo has got it too.

 During our origin visit last month, we met Luis and Leo for a visita al campo and boy were we impressed.

 Luis learned how to farm coffee from his Dad.
 In the misty Antigua mornings of his childhood, he would plop on his sun hat and boots, jump in the back of the truck, and watch Volcán de Agua grow taller and taller in the foreground as they approached their fields on its faldas (or skirts, as they call the foothills of the volcanoes).